callummcdougall/ARENA_2.0/chapter3_distributed/exercises/part2_dist_training/part2_dist_training.md

 assert torch.cuda.device_count() > 0  # make sure we have GPUs

-CLUSTER_SIZE = 1  # the number of seperate compute nodes we have
+CLUSTER_SIZE = 1  # the number of separate compute nodes we have
 WORLD_SIZE = 2  # the number of processes we want to launch - this is usually equal to the number of GPUs we have on this machine
 TOTAL_RANKS = CLUSTER_SIZE * WORLD_SIZE
 UNIGPU = torch.cuda.device_count() == 1  # remember to use the patched NCCL binary if you are using colab/practicing on a single GPU.
 You might need to compile https://github.com/pranavgade20/nccl-unigpu if you aren't using colab